buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 For the duration of 6 rounds, your weapon becomes a +1 magic weapon; if it already has magical capabilities, the effect does not work.

-The **second time** you take this Feat, requirement Magic Proficiency 4, you can use four Magic Points and a weapon you come into contact with becomes a +2 weapon for 6 rounds; if it's already enchanted, it acquires an additional bonus of +1 up to a maximum of +3.
+The **second time** you take this Feat, requirement Magic Proficiency 4, you can use four Magic Points and a weapon you come into contact with becomes a +2 weapon for 6 rounds; if it' \*\*s already enchanted, it acquires an additional bonus of +1 up to a maximum of +3.

-The **third time** you take this Feat, requirement Magic Proficiency 8, you can use six Magic Points and a weapon you come into contact with becomes a +3 weapon for 6 rounds; if it's already enchanted, it acquires an additional bonus of +2 up to a maximum of +4.
+The **third time** you take this Feat, requirement Magic Proficiency 8, you can use six Magic Points and a weapon you come into contact with becomes a +3 weapon for 6 rounds; if it' \*\*s already enchanted, it acquires an additional bonus of +2 up to a maximum of +4.

 ## Infuse Superior Magical Energy
 - **Requirement**:: Weapon Proficiency 4, Magic Proficiency 6